grand-kaveh/django-chat-app/README.md

 6. Now, Click the blue button in your screen and test your chat application.

 ## Set Supporter
-After installing the package, you need to define a Supporter. go to Django administration and set a supporter in SupporterModel Table.
+After installing the package, you need to define a Supporter. <br>
+go to Django administration and set a supporter in SupporterModel Table. <br>
-After that, go to your supporter panel at /django-chatapp/chat/supporter/.
+After that, go to your supporter panel at /django-chatapp/chat/supporter/ <br>
 Use & Enjoy.

 ## Customize Settings